 The main foods to keep in mind while making such a typhoid diet plan are

 - Foods rich in carbohydrates: Semi-solid foods like porridge, poached eggs, baked potatoes are easier to digest, and they are very beneficial for typhoid.

 - High-calorie diet: Eat a high-calorie diet and consume foods including boiled potatoes, bananas, boiled rice, pasta, white bread.
 Small amounts of such foods will give some strength and energy to your body.

-- Dairy products: Dairy products, including milk, yogurt, and eggs, ensure adequate protein in your body.
+- Dairy products: Dairy products, including milk, yoghurt, and eggs, ensure adequate protein in your body.
 That is why they should be included in the typhoid recovery diet plan.
 Also, these foods are easier to digest than meat.
 Vegetarians can choose legumes, lentils, cottage cheese to satisfy their protein requirements.

 - Fluids and fruits with high water content: Fluids and fruits assist in restoring the water content in your body which depletes during typhoid fever.
-It can cause dehydration which can lead to further complications during the typhoid treatment.
+It can cause dehydration which can lead to further complications during typhoid treatment.

-Follow a liquid diet and consume adequate fluids in the form of:
+Follow a liquid diet and consume adequate fluids in the form of

 - Fresh fruit juices